techies23/video-conference-zoom/README.txt

 = 3.8.17 February 2nd, 2022 =
 * Updated: webSDK to version 2.2.0
+* Fix: Deprecated warning for block editor.
+* Added: Translations for japanese and persian from WordPress translations.
 * Bug fixes.

 = 3.8.16 November 29th, 2021 =